Easy Peach Puff Pastries Recipe For Baby and Toddler

 Melted unsalted butter - You could alternatively use a beaten egg if you prefer.

 Freeze dried strawberries - These are optional but I love to use them in my recipes!
+You could use a little cinnamon instead.

 Several peach puff pastries for babies and toddlers served with dried strawberries